Signiant/docker-jenkins-centos6-gcc4.9/README.md

 # docker-jenkins-centos6-gcc-4.9
-Container for a Jenkins build node that is used to build cmake projects
+Container for a Jenkins build node installed with gcc 4.9.x on CentOS 6

 ## Variables: